Tax Management India. Com

 X X X X Extracts X X X X

-..... upon the ITSC to arrive at an unequivocal finding of full and true disclosure in the application.
+..... ion makes it incumbent upon the ITSC to arrive at an unequivocal finding of full and true disclosure in the application.
 If the ITSC is not satisfied as to the full and true disclosure of the income in the application, it shall refrain from advancing with it, thereby, lacking jurisdiction to issue any orders pertaining to the subject matter outlined in the application.
 The Hon ble Supreme Court while dealing with the principle of full and true disclosure in Ajmera Housing Corporation (supra) has held as under:- 26.
 A bare reading of the provision would reveal that besides such other particulars, as may be prescribed, in an application for settlement, the assessee is required to disclose: (i) a full and true disclosure of the income which has not been disclosed before the assessing officer; (ii) the manner in which such income has been derived; and (iii) the additional amount of income tax payable on such income.
 27. It is clear that disclosure of full and true particulars of undisclosed income and the manner in which such income had been derived are the prerequisites for a valid application under Section 245-C(1) of the Act.
-Additionally, the amount of income tax payable on such undisclosed income is to .....
+Additionally, the amount of income tax payable on such un .....

 X X X X Extracts X X X X